 \subsection{Measurement of fluctuation in peak-to-peak periods}

-For Figure 1B, we measured the fluctuations in peak-to-peak periods of the clock and the output.
-We detected the peaks of $\sin\theta(t)$ and $x(t)$ with the function in the module of Python3, scipy.signal.argrelmax.
+For Fig 1B, we measured the fluctuations in the peak-to-peak periods of the clock and the output.
+We detected the peaks of $\sin\theta(t)$ and $x(t)$ using the function in the module of Python3, scipy.signal.argrelmax.